mergen-sergio/DBest/tutorial/creating-indexes.md

 - Supports **efficient lookups** using the key columns.
 - Provides **ordered access** to the key columns.

-An index can be unique or non-unique.
-A non-unique index accepts duplicate values for its key part.
-It is designed for column whose value may appear multiple times in a data node.
+An index can be:
+- **Unique**, ensuring no duplicate values in the key part.
+- **Non-unique**, allowing duplicate values for the key part (useful for columns with repeated values).

 ### How B+ Tree Indexes Work
 The nodes of a B+ tree are stored on disk in a persistent data format called a **page**.
 Pages are designed to minimize the effort of loading data from disk into memory by aligning with the size of typical virtual memory pages (e.g., 4 KB).